ibm-cloud-docs/sell/service-broker.md

 # Developing and hosting your service brokers
 {: #step3-osb}

-The process to onboard and manage services through the resource management console (RMC) is limited to existing services.
+The process to onboard and manage services through the resource management console is limited to existing services.
 New services must be onboarded through Partner Center.
 To onboard a new service, see [Getting set up to sell services](/docs/sell?topic=sell-get-started).
 {: important}

 By using the metadata you exported from the resource management console, you can build one or more new service brokers in the programming language of your choice.